Peeragogy/Peeragogy.github.io/practice.md

 #### Rationale

 The project’s heartbeat is what sustains it.
-Just as *people matter more than code* @torvalds-interview, so does the life of the working group matter more than mechanics of the work structure.
+Just as *people matter more than code* [2], so does the life of the working group matter more than mechanics of the work structure.
 Indeed, there is an quick way to do a reality check and find the project’s strongest pulse: the activities that sustain a healthy project should sustain us, too